 Townies brag that this was one of country's original seaside resorts -- with spots including Seven Presidents Park, named for former beachgoers like Woodrow Wilson.
 Today, the park is appointed with showers, abundant picnic areas, volleyball courts, and a skateplex, just as ol’ Woody would’ve wanted.
-This year's free summer concert series includes a mix of blues, soul, country, reggae, funk, rock and Latin artists.
 Daily weekend badges are $7.

 A little north of Seaside Heights you'll find this much more laid-back ocean town.
-Spend the day relaxing by the smaller waves on the beach or bay, grab some fresh seafood at The Crab's Claw Inn, then head south for clubbing after dark.
+Spend the day relaxing by the smaller waves on the beach or bay, then grab some fresh seafood at The Crab's Claw Inn.
 Daily badges are $6, and parking is a bargain at free dollars, so be sure to get there early for a spot.